7 classic must-read polymer flood submissions

 7. Life after polymer

 One operator gave up on a polymer flood and returned it to water injection.
 Although their pilot technically worked it didn't meet their corporate hurdles.
-You can read all about the analysis of the flood in these application documents.
+You can read all about the analysis of the flood in these submission documents.

 ?subject=I want a cheap and cheery one day trial of AppIntel&body=Sign me up for a one day AppIntel trial so I can check out polymer schemes. %0D%0A%0D%0AMy Name:___%0D%0AMy Phone Number:____%0D%0A%0D%0APricing: www.appintel.info/short-term-search/%0D%0A%0D%0A(Or call AppIntel Sales at 403-803-2500.)">Contact us now to try it out Search for all the polymer schemes.